kragtenb/BlakeKragten-ML-Learning-Journey/README.md

 4. **Open_CV_Practice:** Explored fundamental image processing techniques (transformations, gradient calculations, edge detection) and HOG-based object detection.
 5. **RC_Drivable_Space (In Progress):** Developed an autonomous line-following robot with next steps adding drivable terrain detection using neural networks to drive without the line.
 6. **TorchVIsion_Fine_Tuning:** Fine-tuned a Mask R-CNN model to detect and segment pedestrians, demonstrating proficiency in advanced deep learning techniques.
+7. **RobotArm:** This project develops a robotic arm using ROS, machine learning, and an Android app to identify and sort different shaped blocks into corresponding holes, aiming to create an educational tool while enhancing robotics expertise.

 ## Learning Journey: